18 Amazing THings to do in Bulgaria

 Hike Botev Peak

-We’ll kick our guide off with one of our favourite things to do in Bulgaria; hike Botev Peak.
+Our guide kicks off with one of our favourite things to do in Bulgaria; hike Botev Peak.

-Unfortunately, the peak isn’t overly exciting; a meteorological station with a radio tower stand to greet you as you conquer your challenge.
+Unfortunately, the summit of Botev Peak isn’t overly exciting.
+A meteorological station with a radio tower stands to greet you as you conquer your challenge.
 The hike, however, more than makes up for it.

-To give you an idea of how quiet Bulgaria can be, we only saw 2 people on this hike and they both worked at Ray Hut!!
+To give you an idea of how quiet Bulgaria can be, we only saw 2 people on this hike and they both worked at Rai Hut!

 Get Lost in Plovdiv's Kapana

-One of our favourite places to visit in Bulgaria was Plovdiv.
+One of the best cities to visit in Bulgaria is Plovdiv.
 Full of so much charm and character, it’s little wonder it was the European Capital of Culture in 2019!

 One of the best things to do in Bulgaria is to walk these vibrant, flag-strewn lanes in the evenings, soaking up the atmosphere.
 The streets are full of rickety tables and chairs with people laughing, eating and drinking.